 The third floor covers the first half of the 19th century – often referred to as Goethezeit (Age of Goethe) and the Romantik.
-The most-important works here, and probably in the whole museum, are by Caspar David Friedrich but also have a peak at the works by Anton Graff and especially Karl Friedrich Schinkel.
+The most important works here, and probably in the whole museum, are by Caspar David Friedrich but also have a peek at the works by Anton Graff and especially Karl Friedrich Schinkel.

 A large room is dedicated to the paintings of Karl Friedrich Schinkel.
 He famously designed some of the most important neoclassical buildings in Berlin including the Neue Wache, Konzerthaus and Altes Museum but in his earlier fantasy paintings high gothic dominated – a style distinctly out of fashion during much of the 19th century before it was re-invented as the most German of styles around the time of German unification in 1871.